AN: So, this is an AU I thought about and it's probably gonna suck majorly, but I couldn't help but write it. Anyways, here we go!

 She became silent for some time, then straightens up her body and, as a noble she was, spoke clearly.

-"If that what needs to be done to save the March, it is my duty as the Marquise to do so."
+"If that what needs to be done to save the March, it is my duty as the Marchioness to do so."
 She lifted her chin.
 "When do I leave?"

 When the girl left the room, Jose grinned.
 She was so easy to manipulate.
 So easy to see through and control.
-During all those years he had been waiting, planning and calculating every move he could and now it was time.
-It was time for him to have the revenge.
+During all those years, he had been waiting, planning and calculating every move and now it was time.
+It was time for him to have it all.

-"Now the plan can finally start."
+"Now my reign can finally start."
 He said looking outside the window, to the sea.
 "After all this time, it is time for my plan to start.
 I will have it all."

 AN: It's awful.
 Am I crazy to post this?
 Is it too confusing?
 What do I need to explain better?
 Please tell me your insights.
 No point of continue writing something that sucks, right? :O Man, it's gonna be difficult to write this. *runs away to the hills* Please, don't kill me!